Southend, Saskatchewan

 Southend (ᐚᐹᑎᑯᒋᐘᓄᕽ) is a community in north-eastern Saskatchewan, Canada.
 It is situated on Big Island at the southern end of Reindeer Lake — the ninth largest lake in Canada.
 The community is the terminus of Highway 102 and is about 221 km north-east of La Ronge.

-The community consists of the northern settlement of Southend with a population of 35 and Southend 200, an Indian reserve of the Peter Ballantyne Cree Nation, with a population of 904.
+The community consists of the northern settlement of Southend with a population of 35, and Southend 200 and Southend 200A, Indian reserves of the Peter Ballantyne Cree Nation, with a combined population of 1,052 in 2021.

+Its economy is dependent on hunting, trapping, and fishing, as well as cultural events and supporting mines in the north.

 History

-Fur trade posts were established at or near the community as early as 1792.
-Reindeer River Post (1792, 1795) at Southend was a North West Company Post.
-Reindeer Lake Post (or Clapham House) (1798–1892) at Southend was a Hudson's Bay Company post.
-South Reindeer Lake Post (1936–1941) was a Hudson's Bay Company post located south of Southend on the Reindeer River.
+Fur trade posts were established on Reindeer Lake as early as 1792.
+Reindeer River Post (1792, 1795) at the lake's outlet was a North West Company Post.
+Reindeer Lake Post (or Clapham House) (1798–1892) on the western shore at Sucker Point, opposite Deep Bay, was a Hudson's Bay Company (HBC) post.

+In the early 1900s, the Revillon Frères set up a network of fur-trading posts in Canada, including a post on the southern tip of Reindeer Lake.
+This post, called South Reindeer Lake, was acquired by the Hudson's Bay Company in 1936.
+Around 1950, the post was renamed to Southend, to match the name of the community.
+In 1959, the post became part of the HBC Northern Stores Department.
+HBC divested this department in 1987 to The North West Company, which still operates a Northern Store in Southend.

 In February 1980, two sounding Black Brant 5B rockets were launched from Southend.
-They reached an altitude of about 156 kilometres.
+They reached an altitude of about 156 km.

-Demographics

-The population of Southend 200, IR Saskatchewan was 904 in 2011.
-Cree was the mother tongue chosen by 465 residents followed by English with 425 and Dene with 5.
-Almost all residents also spoke English.